PanicStation.org

 Do not do these things

-• Don’t let anyone (including the person you’re asked about) coach your wording or timeline.
+• Don’t let the person you are being asked about, or anyone close to them, coach your wording or timeline.

 What to do now